ajscholl/mqs/Readme.md

 Responses:

 - `200 OK` - A message was found and is returned in the response.
-The header `X-MQS-MESSAGE-ID` contains the id of the message.
+The header `X-MQS-MESSAGE-ID` contains the id of the message. `Content-Type` is set to the content type set during message receive.
 - `204 No Content` - No message was found, try again after some time or publishing a message.
 - `404 Not Found` - The specified queue doesn't exist.
 - `500 Internal Server Error` - The server hit an unexpected error condition and can not continue.